Hecate: The Goddess of Witchcraft in Greek Mythology

 The Dog

-But they were also Hecate’s forever pals, acquired by some questionable means.
-It is said that the dog portrayed alongside her is actually Hecuba, the wife of King Priam during the Trojan War.
+The dog portrayed alongside her is Hecuba, the wife of King Priam during the Trojan War.
 Hecuba had leaped from the sea when Troy fell, upon which Hecate transformed her into a dog to make her escape from the doomed city easier.

 Dogs were also known to be loyal guardians.
 As a result, they were placed in doorways to ensure no unwanted strangers passed through them.
 Hecate’s association with dogs also might have come from the tale of Cerberus, the demonic three-headed dog guarding the doors of the Underworld.